w3bdesign/dfweb-v2/README.md

 ## Features:

 - Gatsby as main project dependency
-- GSAP, React Spring and Framer Motion for animations
+- GSAP and Framer Motion for animations
-- FontAwesome SVG icons for project icons
+- FontAwesome SVG icons for project icons (@FortAwesome)
 - Tailwind CSS for styling
 - React Helmet for modifying HTML header
 - Google fonts with Gatsby plugin for prefetching
 - Gatsby plugin for generating robots.txt and sitemap.xml
 - UUID for unique IDs for mapped elements
 - Scrollreveal for smooth reveal of content
+- React-pdf for displaying PDF CV

 ## TODO

-- Replace PROJECTS.json constant with a Apollo Graphql backend (No Markdown parsing here, sorry)
+- Replace PROJECTS.json constant with a Apollo Graphql backend (No Markdown parsing)
-- Add React Spring animations for portfolio
+- Add React Spring animations for portfolio (click for flip)